Sun: General characteristics

 The Sun is a G-type main-sequence star that makes up about 99.86% of the mass of the Solar System.
+The Sun is classed as a G2 star, meaning it is a G-type star, with 2 indicating its surface temperature is in the second range of the G class.
 It has an absolute magnitude of +4.83, estimated to be brighter than about 85% of the stars in the Milky Way, most of which are red dwarfs.
 It is more massive than 95% of the stars within 7 pc.

 The Sun is a Population I, or heavy-element-rich, star.
 Its formation approximately 4.6 billion years ago may have been triggered by shockwaves from one or more nearby supernovae.
 This is suggested by a high abundance of heavy elements in the Solar System, such as gold and uranium, relative to the abundances of these elements in so-called Population II, heavy-element-poor, stars.
 The heavy elements could most plausibly have been produced by endothermic nuclear reactions during a supernova, or by transmutation through neutron absorption within a massive second-generation star.

-The Sun is by far the brightest object in the Earth's sky, with an apparent magnitude of −26.74.
-This is just less than 13 billion times brighter than the next brightest star, Sirius, which has an apparent magnitude of −1.46.